 The BVPI is a measurement where the whole footpath or bridleway can fail due to one simple defect, such as absence of a signpost.
 Over 50% of the network is surveyed each year.
-Previous surveys results show the ease for maintaining the surface of the path, including bridges, and keeping the way free of up growth.
+Previous surveys results show the ease of use of PROW for the last 9, shown in the table aove.

+Highway Authorities are legally responsible for maintaining the surface of the path, including bridges, and keeping the way free of up growth.
 They have the power to require owners to cut back overhanging growth from the side of a path.